Using the GreyNoise Query Language (GNQL)

 Time-Based Query Options

-The GNQL language allows time base queries, based on the last_seen and first_seen dates.
+The GNQL language allows time-based queries, based on the last_seen and first_seen dates.
 The following options are supported for both:

-• last_seen:1d - last seen in the previous day plus today (equal to last_seen: today OR yesterday)
+• last_seen:1d - last seen in the previous day plus today (includes the previous full day and partial current day).

 Time-Based Queries are based on UTC Timestamps